regibayoan/jenkins-ci-cd-pipeline/README.md

 **Important Note: Don't end the sessions we just created.
 Duplicate the sessions to perform further operations on Slave1 and Slave2**
 **Step 28:** Now that both Slave1 and Slave2 are connected, it should look like this
 <img src="images/Screenshot%202020-07-28%2001.28.22.png" width="800" height="150">
-**Step 29:** After we have successfully created the Jenkins Master-Slave cluster on AWS, we will not create a CI/CD pipeline triggered by Git Webhook
+**Step 29:** After we have successfully created the Jenkins Master-Slave cluster on AWS, we will now create a CI/CD pipeline triggered by Git Webhook
 **Step 30:** Install Docker in both Slave1 and Slave2
 **Commands: sudo apt update -> sudo apt-get remove docker docker-engine docker.io -> sudo apt install docker.io -> sudo systemctl start docker -> sudo systemctl enable docker -> sudo systemctl status docker**
 **Step 31:** Open Jenkins Dashboard. **Create a new job** (Freestyle Project) for **Slave1** --> Name the project as **Test** -> **OK**